Good News! IRS Offers Penalty Waiver for Underpaid Taxes

 The IRS issued several reminders in 2018, urging taxpayers to review their federal income tax withholdings and estimated tax payments.
 Despite these warnings, some taxpayers, due to major changes under the Tax Cuts and Jobs Act (TCJA), may not have paid enough to the U.S. Treasury to cover their tax liability for the 2018 tax year.
 Fortunately, the IRS recently announced penalty relief for taxpayers who paid enough to cover at least 80% of their tax liability.
 Here are the details.

 The U.S. tax system is pay-as-you-go.
 That is, employees must have taxes withheld from their paychecks and self-employed individuals must make quarterly estimated payments to the U.S. Treasury.
 Quarterly estimated taxes may also be required if your investment income is significant, since taxes aren't typically withheld from interest or dividend income or from capital gains income.
 Failure to pay enough tax throughout the year may result in penalty and interest charges when an individual files his or her tax return.

 In general, you’ll owe a penalty, unless you paid at least:

 - 90% of the current year’s tax obligation, or

 - 100% of the prior year’s tax obligation.

 For married people who file jointly and report adjusted gross income (AGI) of more than $150,000, the latter threshold is 110%.
 The AGI threshold for married people who file separate returns is $75,000.

 On January 16, the IRS announced that it had lowered the 90% threshold to 85% for the 2018 tax year only.
-This relief is intended to help people who inadvertently underpaid due to an incomplete understanding of sweeping changes under the TCJA.
+The IRS later announced that it amended Notice 2019-11 to lower this to 80%, intended to help people who inadvertently underpaid due to an incomplete understanding of sweeping changes under the TCJA.